Andrew Zwicker: Personal life

-Zwicker resides in the Kingston area of South Brunswick Township with his wife, Barbara Golden, a New Jersey public school educator, along with their family, and their rescue pitbull-boxer mix, Rocky.
+Zwicker resides in Princeton, New Jersey.
 He is an atheist.

 Academic career

 Academic achievements

 He has been the head of the Science Education Department of the Princeton Plasma Physics Laboratory since 2003, where his work is focused on creating innovative opportunities for students of all backgrounds to engage in scientific inquiry and his research is centered on plasmas as an educational tool and new methods of science communication.
 At Princeton University, Zwicker was previously a part-time lecturer in the Writing Program and a faculty advisor for freshmen and sophomores in Rockefeller College.
 Zwicker has served on several national committees on education, is a Fellow of the American Physical Society, and The American Association of Physics Teachers has named him to its list of 75 leading contributors to physics education.
 He was the Editor of the APS Forum on Physics and Society's newsletter and a past chair of that Forum.
 Additionally, he is a past member of the APS Committee on Education.
-In 2006, Zwicker and a collaborator won the university's Art of Science competition for a photograph entitled “Plasma Table” and was for several years afterwards a co-organizer of the event.
+In 2006, Zwicker and a collaborator won the university's Art of Science competition for a photograph entitled "Plasma Table" and was for several years afterwards a co-organizer of the event.